fablabnk/Satisfying-Senseless-Sonic-Add-On-SSSAO-Workshop/WORKFLOW.md

 	- green wires = hardwired, blue wires = need to wire on protoboard
 	- made sure LEDs are wired ACTIVE LOW (to match how the sequencer works)
 - DONE: adapt the code to match the schematic
-- URS: finalise the mechanics of (at least) one SAO
+- DONE: finalise the mechanics of (at least) one SAO
+- URS: clean up and finalise code in repo
+- URS: iterate on mechanics and how the devices sound (one using vibro motor)
 - MITCH: plan a layout for the protoboard that allows for all three options (vibro, solenoid, buzzer)
+    - electronics and all wiring on bottom side, 3D printed sounding-device and 2 x LEDs on top side
 - GRAHAM: test one channel of the breadboarded sequencer with our finalised SAO
-- solder-up one SAO, following the layout we planned
+- GRAHAM: solder-up one SAO, following the layout we planned and document
-- solder-up the other two types of SAO, following the layout we planned
+- GRAHAM: solder-up two more types of SAO - have someone do it from documentation - and test all three with sequencer
-- plan workshop syllabus
+- GRAHAM: plan workshop syllabus
 - test the sequencer/badge combo running off 2xAA batteries
-- buy closed jumper blocks from BerryBase
+- DONE: buy closed jumper blocks from BerryBase
 - get hold of a badge in advance of the workshop (Mitch to e-mail)
 - test again in full with the actual badge